glycerine/rmq/README.md

 # And the reverse: embedding R inside your Golang program

 In addition to using a Golang library under R, one can alternatively embed R as a library inside a Go executable.
 This is equally easy using the SexpToIface() function.
-Here is an example (this is taken from the main source file [src/rmq/rmq.go](https://github.com/glycerine/rmq/blob/master/src/rmq/rmq.go).
+Here is an example.
+This is taken from the main source file [src/rmq/rmq.go](https://github.com/glycerine/rmq/blob/master/src/rmq/rmq.go).

 ~~~
 func main() {